elephantscale/es-training-new/deep-learning/keras/Keras-1__Intro.md

 * Training a deep learning model from scratch on a multi-million-image database requires weeks of training time and lots of computational energy, making it a difficult task

-* Organizations that participated in the ImageNet competition open-sourced their trained models on Caffe’s website
+* Organizations that participated in the ImageNet competition open-sourced their trained models on Caffe's website

 * Models can be trained for
     - specific task (image recognition,  text analytics)